natsu90/dial2verify-twilio/readme.md

 Well, not really.
 You still have to pay Twilio for the phone numbers ($1 per month each).

+### Warning

+A lot of peoples have pointed out that phone number can be spoofed, so this can't be used as a form of secure authentication.
+More discussions here: https://news.ycombinator.com/item?id=11652454

 ### Idea

 I stumbled this [page](https://www.twilio.com/docs/api/twiml/reject) in Twilio API documentation while working on some other idea.